-The AC B tells us that David was born 30 years after Patrick left Menevia:
+The AC B tells us that David, Dewi in Welsh, was born 30 years after Patrick left Menevia:

 “Anus sanctus dewy nascitur anno xxx post dis(c)essum patricii de meneuia.”